Booking and details

 Corbin Phillips

-Corbin Phillips (Vocalist) Labeled a “standout baritone” by the SF Gate, Corbin Phillips is a classical singer with a passion for early music.
-His most recent solo appearances have included the role of Aeneas in Purcell’s Dido and Aeneas with newly-founded baroque opera company based in Baltimore, Opera Henriette, bass soloist in Handel’s Dublin Messiah with Tempesta di Mare, and Monteverdi’s Vespers of 1610 with Baltimore Choral Arts.
-Other appearances have included performances with Boston Early Music Festival, Mountainside Baroque, Opera Lafayette, Concerto Romano, Big Mouth Society, and Quicksilver Baroque.
+Labeled a “standout baritone” by SFGATE, Corbin Phillips is a classical singer with a passion for early music.
+His most recent solo appearances have included the role of Aeneas in Henry Purcell’s Dido and Aeneas with newly-founded Baroque opera company based in Baltimore, Opera Henriette, bass soloist in Frederich Handel’s Dublin Messiah with Tempesta di Mare, and Monteverdi’s Vespers of 1610 with Baltimore Choral Arts.
+Other appearances have included performances with the Boston Early Music Festival, Mountainside Baroque, Opera Lafayette, Concerto Romano, Big Mouth Society, and Quicksilver Baroque.

 Folger Consort Sponsors